 When taken for credit, students must fulfill a minimum of 300 internship hours.
 Before securing an internship position, students should review the internship/practicum guidelines.
 Once an internship has been obtained but before it has officially started, students should complete a student contract.
-After the student contract has been completed, students should communicate with his/her adviser about the next steps for completion of their internship credit.
+After the student contract has been completed, students should communicate with their adviser about the next steps for completion of their internship credit.

 Field Supervisors: For your convenience, here is the evaluation form.